aws/aws-cdi-sdk/INSTALL_GUIDE_LINUX.md

 # Linux Installation Guide
 Installation instructions for the AWS Cloud Digital Interface (CDI) SDK on Linux instances.

-**In addition to filing CDI-SDK [bugs/issues](https://github.com/aws/aws-cdi-sdk/issues), please use the [discussion pages](https://github.com/aws/aws-cdi-sdk/discussions) for Q&A, Ideas, Show and Tell or other General topics so the whole community can benefit.**
+**In addition to filing AWS CDI SDK [bugs/issues](https://github.com/aws/aws-cdi-sdk/issues), please use the [discussion pages](https://github.com/aws/aws-cdi-sdk/discussions) for Q&A, Ideas, Show and Tell or other General topics so the whole community can benefit.**

 ---